nurellina/Orientation_Project/documentation.md

 -   Watched tutorials from Yale Workshop of Matthew Ragan, which he recommends for absolute beginners.
-Spend the whole building the web movie player, hoping to learn about logic in the program, gave up almost in the end realizing that I’m loosing time and it’s not that much help for my own project [https://matthewragan.com/touchdesigner-workshop-yale-2017/](https://matthewragan.com/touchdesigner-workshop-yale-2017/)
+Spend the whole day building the web movie player, hoping to learn more about the logic of the program, gave up almost in the end realizing that I’m loosing time and it’s not that much help for my own project [https://matthewragan.com/touchdesigner-workshop-yale-2017/](https://matthewragan.com/touchdesigner-workshop-yale-2017/)

 ![](https://lh4.googleusercontent.com/HdJhQsysEYAoGMqLPLQc6jCU-35vhiLGL7XWP3DwgKmGNAQJflQahR2ubJN0ppLwmbfxcjU9eFg0ics1ibKl_F1oShb-mV60PQdv8sOQgrxnrUY82TK01Tce56So6ApNCSn5B-vQ)